Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Experiments

 \subsubsection{Initialization}

-Because our formulation is not convex, the proposed algorithm does not guarantee convergence.
+Given the non-convex nature of our formulation, convergence cannot be guaranteed by our proposed algorithm.
 Therefore, the method of initializing the parameter $\w$ may potentially impact the results.
-To explore the differences in initialization methods, we compared three methods.
-Init.
+To understand how initialization impacts our algorithm's performance, we evaluated three distinct initialization strategies: Init.
 A: $\w = \mathbf{0}$, the original initialization adopted in our algorithm (Algorithm \ref{al:ours1}).
 Init.
 B: initialize all elements of $\w$ to $1/N$.
 Init.
-C: initialize $\w$ by assigning $1/K_1$ to $K_1$ randomly selected elements of $\w$ when $S_s = S_0$, and initialize $\w$ as $\w = \w_0$ when $S_s = S_{\w_0}$.
-The results are shown in Tables \ref{tb:initsp}.
+C: initialize $\w$ as $\w = \w_0$ ($\w = \mathbf{0}$ for the first training period).

-From how the results vary, it is evident that the initialization method affects the output.
-Since the results were inconsistent depending on dataset, we could not determine a superior initialization method.
-However, we would like to note that our method achieved better performance than NNOMP-PGD regardless of the initialization method in majority of the settings.
+The varied outcomes, as detailed in Table \ref{tb:initsp}, underscore the effect of the chosen initialization method on the algorithm's performance.
+Given the inconsistency of results across different datasets, identifying a universally superior initialization method proved challenging.
+It is noteworthy, however, that our method consistently outperformed NNOMP-PGD across the majority of settings, irrespective of the initialization technique employed.